sarman03/staking-contract/README.md

 ### 1. Connect Wallet

 Click "Connect Wallet" button and select MetaMask (or your preferred wallet).
-Make sure you're on the "Hardhat Local" network.
+Make sure you're on the "Sepolia test network".

 ### 2. Get Test Tokens